aggregat4/dendriform/README.md

 2. ~~Use the loadTree API to populate the initial tree on the ROOT node~~
 3. ~~Make navigation to node with hash parameter work~~
 4. Start implementing the store as a pouchdb store so we can do real test with hashchange and editing nodes
+5. Figure out what a sane standard way is to deal with runtimeexceptions in JS

 # Software Design